1.8.11. Provisions, Contingent Liabilities and Contingent Assets

 The funding requirements are met through a mixture of equity, preference shares and other borrowings.
 The Group's policy is to use short-term and long-term borrowings to meet anticipated funding requirements.

-The Company monitors capital using a ratio of 'adjusted net debt' to 'adjusted equity'.
-For this purpose, adjusted net debt is defined as total liabilities, comprising interest-bearing loans and borrowings and obligations under finance leases, less cash and cash equivalents.
-Adjusted equity comprises all components of equity.
+The Company monitors capital using a ratio of 'Net debt' to 'Total Equity'.
+For this purpose, net debt is defined as total liabilities, comprising total borrowings and obligations under finance leases, less cash and cash equivalents.
+Total equity comprises all components of equity including share capital.

 (i) The Company does not have any benami property held in their name.
 No proceedings have been initiated on or are pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.